Turkish leader backs boycott of French goods over cartoon row

 Iranian Foreign Minister Mohammad Javad Zarif tweeted that insulting Muslims is an "opportunistic abuse of freedom of speech.
 It only fuels extremism."

+One of those present, Mohamed Moussaoui, President of the French Council for the Muslim Faith, said delegates told Macron they opposed the boycott.

+But they also told Macron "the Muslims of France are worried by discussions which seek to confuse them with terrorists," Moussaoui told French broadcaster BFM.

-Several of France's partners in the European Union rallied round the French leader on Monday.
+Several of France's partners in the European Union rallied round the French leader.

-Italian Prime Minister Giuseppe Conte, in a Twitter post, said Erdogan's remarks directed at Macron were unacceptable.
+Italian Prime Minister Giuseppe Conte said Erdogan's remarks about Macron were unacceptable.

-"Full solidarity with the President @EmmanuelMacron," Conte wrote.
+"Full solidarity with the President @EmmanuelMacron," Conte wrote on Twitter.
 "Personal invective does not help the positive agenda that the EU wants to pursue with Turkey."

-German Foreign Minister Heiko Maas described Erdogan's personal attacks on Macron as a new low.
-Dutch Prime Minister Mark Rutte said his country stands with France for the freedom of speech and against extremism.

-France itself has stood firm.
-In a Tweet on Sunday, Macron said France respected all differences in a spirit of peace but he also said: "We will not give in, ever."

-The French foreign ministry said in a statement at the weekend that the criticism of France was driven by a radical minority and urged foreign governments to dissociate themselves from boycott calls.

-(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Barbara Lewis)
+(Reporting by Reuters bureaux Writing by Christian Lowe Editing by Giles Elgood)

 ((christian.lowe@thomsonreuters.com; +33 1 49 49 52 07;))